Your family will be impressed by how these dog-friendly Easter treats look—and your dog will love how they taste.

 Split the dough ball roughly in two.
 About two-thirds of the dough will be orange carrot, and one-third will be for the green tops.

 Place the largest dough back into the food processor, breaking it up into a few pieces around the bowl.
 Add the shredded carrot and orange food coloring, if using.
-Pulse lightly until combined and color is evenly distributed.
-Remove to a clean bowl and place in fridge.
+Pulse lightly until combined and the color is evenly distributed.
+Remove to a clean bowl and place in the fridge.
 Rinse and dry the food processor bowl to remove coloring.

-Place your roughly-chopped parsely into the food processor bowl, and pulse to pulverize.
+Place your roughly-chopped parsley into the food processor bowl, and pulse to pulverize.
 Add the smaller dough ball, breaking it into smaller pieces.
 Add food coloring if using.
 Pulse to combine until the parsley and food coloring are distributed evenly.

 Now for the magic!
 Keeping our two-thirds orange to a one-third green color scheme, pull off a handful or so of your orange dough and roll into a log between your fingers.
 Work in small batches, since you’ll only be able to roll out a strip long enough for three or four cookies.

 Do the same with the green dough, making a slightly thinner log.
 Lay the two piece out together on your floured board.
 Use your fingers to pinch the two together lightly, blending up and down just enough to hold together when you roll out the dough.
 Don’t aim for perfection.
 The natural variation in the line looks beautiful in your finished product.